gilnam74/vex-sneppet/VEX-Quick-start.md

 - addpoint command required 2 arguments (inputs): integer "geohandle" and vector "pos".
 We would not go deep into geohandle concept, imagine it as a port for plugging some data and use `0` for its value, it will suit for the majority of cases.
 Second argument "Pos" is a vector position in 3D space, X, Y and Z coordinates of the created point.

 So with `addpoint()` we will create a point in a given position in space.
-Lets do it, write in your Attribute Wrangle node:
+Let's do it, write in your Attribute Wrangle node:

 ```C
 // Create one point at the origin